PTAB

 • Title: Dosages for treatment with anti-ErbB2 antibodies

-• Brief Description: The ’196 patent relates to methods of treating cancer characterized by ErbB2 overexpression.
-The invention is a specific dosing regimen comprising a “front-loaded” initial dose of an anti-ErbB2 antibody (at least 5 mg/kg) followed by subsequent maintenance doses administered at least two weeks apart.
+• Brief Description: The ’196 patent describes methods for treating cancers characterized by ErbB2 overexpression using a "front-loading" dosage regimen.
+The method involves administering an initial dose of an anti-ErbB2 antibody (trastuzumab, marketed as Herceptin) of at least approximately 5 mg/kg, followed by subsequent, lower or equal doses administered at intervals of at least two weeks.

 3. Grounds for Unpatentability